INS Trikand concludes port call at Port Louis after participating in Mauritius National Day celebrations

 The successful port call reaffirms the enduring maritime partnership between India and Mauritius and aligns with India's MAHASAGAR vision - Mutual and Holistic Advancement for Security and Growth Across Regions - further strengthening strategic ties in the Indian Ocean region.

-Earlier in March, the Indian Naval Sailing Vessel (INSV) Kaundinya was ceremonially flagged into Mumbai Harbour by Minister of State for Defence Sanjay Seth, marking the successful completion of her maiden overseas voyage to the Sultanate of Oman, an official statement issued by the Defence PRO said.
+Indian Naval Sailing Vessel (INSV) Kaundinya was ceremonially flagged into Mumbai Harbour by Minister of State for Defence Sanjay Seth earlier in the month, marking the successful completion of her maiden overseas voyage to the Sultanate of Oman, an official statement issued by the Defence PRO said.

-The flag-in ceremony will commemorate the vessel's return across the Arabian Sea, reaffirming India's enduring maritime heritage and centuries-old India-Oman ties across the Indian Ocean, it said.
+The flag-in ceremony will commemorate the vessel's return across the Arabian Sea, reaffirming India's enduring maritime heritage and centuries-old India-Oman ties across the Indian Ocean, it added.

 A unique symbol of India's ancient shipbuilding traditions, INSV Kaundinya is a traditionally constructed stitched ship, built entirely using age-old techniques in which wooden planks are hand-stitched with coir rope and sealed with natural resins.
 The vessel represents a revival of India's historic maritime craftsmanship and reflects efforts to preserve and rediscover Indic knowledge systems.